falent/googleHomeAssistantExpressNodeJS/README.md

 # How to test your skill?

 In the Test Simulator of Google Actions just click on your suggested input.
-It will be "Talk to {your defined in Google actions skill invocation name}"
+It will be "Talk to {your defined Google Actions invocation name}"

 ![
 ](https://lh3.googleusercontent.com/oWByVvfLt82FPzho9nocBVjTbTebuf1slIc1ZujM7Op_u9iADmIaXNevOsxYQBCLu9Ed4MAhPB5g "Start of Testsimulator")

 Your action will answer:
 *Welcome to Change Rate.
 What do you like to change?*
 Add the predefined training phrase *Change 50 Euro to Dollar* for the getChangeRateIntent in the text field.